core-wg/transport-indication/draft-amsuess-core-transport-indication.md

 If, on the other hand, the application is doing a firmware update and requires any certificate from its configured firmware update issuer, the proxy needs to provide such a firmware update certificate.

+Some applications have requirements exceeding the requirements of a secure connection, e.g., (explicitly or implicitly) requiring that name resolution happen through a secure process and packets are only routed into networks where it trusts that they will not be intercepted on the path to the server.
+Such applications need to extend their requirements to the source of the `has-proxy` statement;
+a sufficient (but maybe needlessly strict) requirement is to only follow `has-proxy` statements that are part of the same resource that advertises the link currently being followed.
+Section {{proxy-foreign-advertisement}} adds further considerations.

 ## Choice of transports

 It is up to the client whether to use an advertised proxy transport,